HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 KillerJaguar - for major contributions to the Capital Ship rebalancing project for 1.27 RC122.
 Currently dominates the majority of the Kill Count scoreboard - http://freelancer.servegame.org/flstat2-kills.html

 Son'a - also for major contributions to the Capital Ship rebalancing project.
 Currently dominates the majority of the Economic scoreboard - http://freelancer.servegame.org/flstat2.html

-The Homeworld Server Admins - for providing a webspace - free of charge - for all of the 88 Flak downloads and forums, as well as hosting a 24/7 for 88 Flak way back in the day.
-88 Flak would not be here without them either.

-TheShadow (or Jay) and TheDarkMarauder - for hosting the official 24/7 88 Flak server for over a year. http://freelancer.servegame.org/flak.html

 The Phoenix Mod Team - for large amounts of support of the mod.
 Personal thanks to ww2jacob and Hahukum Konn, who hosted a 24/7 for 88 Flak for a while.